 How to cook basmati rice so it’s light and fluffy – no need to rinse the rice or drain giant pots of boiling water.
-Just use a rice to water ratio of 1 cup of rice to 1.5 cups of water and a simple called the absorption method.
+Just use a rice to water ratio of 1 cup of rice to 1.5 cups of water and a simple method called the absorption method.
 Perfect every time!

 How to cook Basmati Rice